My son, a college freshman, recently revealed he missed going on college tours, which started me thinking.

 So when my son made his comment, I was stunned, to say the least.
 For the record, it came in the form of a text.
 I texted back a question, “Why?”
 He said he liked seeing different schools and kids and other parts of the country.
 Well, it would’ve been nice if he had said something about that while we were dragging him on those tours.

-The lesson to be learned: your kid might be getting more from these college visits than he or she is willing to let on.
+The lesson to be learned: your kid might be getting more from these college visits than they’re willing to let on.

 I’ve written several posts about college tours.
 Here is some additional advice.